Maternity Leave in India: Importance & Benefits

 Alternate Policy for Maternity

 There are different maternity acts under India offering maternity benefits.
-An organization cannot incorporate two different maternity acts at once.
+The Maternity Benefits Act stipulates that an organization cannot incorporate two different maternity acts at once.

 ESI – Employees State Insurance